mycoboco/ocelot/doc/cel/opt.md

 It is sometimes convenient to let other modules set their own options in their code.
-For example, [`beluga`](http://code.woong.org/beluga/), a compiler has multiple back-end implementations and recognizes common options in the front-end while allowing each back-end to have its own set of options about which the front-end does not know. `opt_extend()` adds options to recognize by extending the option description table already set by `opt_init()`, and optionally registers a callback function to handle those added options.
+For example, [`beluga`](http://code.woong.org/beluga/), a compiler has multiple back-end implementations and recognizes common options in the front-end while allowing each back-end target to have its own set of options about which the front-end does not know. `opt_extend()` adds options to recognize by extending the option description table already set by `opt_init()`, and optionally registers a callback function to handle those added options.

 `opt_extend()` must be invoked after a successful call to `opt_init()` and before `opt_parse()` starts to parse any options.